CUH Logo

 Travelling abroad?

 Please be aware that most airports have sensitive radiation monitors which detect very small amounts of radiation and may detect a residue trace from your test.
-We advise you keep and travel with your appointment letter if you are travelling within the next few days.
+We advise you keep and travel with your appointment letter if you are travelling within 4 days after your scheduled scan.
+If you inform us of your travel we can provide you with a signed travel letter at your appointment.
+If residual trace is detected, the airport may have to contact our department as a precaution.

 The Nuclear Medicine department is located on level 3, in the outpatient end of the hospital.
 If you have any queries or cannot make your appointment please contact the department as soon as possible on 01223 217145.